 - Store Bought Baby Food and Produce for Homemade Versions ( Ex.
 Carrots & Apples)

-- Count students off by three’s and individually read assigned articles (see lesson plan) and create a list of 3-4 positives and negatives about each homemade and store bought baby foods based on information contained in article.
+- Count students off by three’s and individually read assigned articles and create a list of 3-4 positives and negatives about each homemade and store bought baby foods based on information contained in article.
+Article #1: How to Make Your Own Baby Food, Article #2: Homemade or From the Jar: Which Baby Food is Best? and Article #3: Homemade vs Store Bought Baby Food–Which is the Healthiest?

 - Then form small groups of 3 (each group member with a different article) and compare/contrast lists making a group list of pros and cons for each type of baby food based on all their articles.